Archonic944/csc208/ch1/1.3/notes.md

 - ~(Q => S)
 - S or T

-True case is Q T
+True case is Q S
-But it says he can only drink 1 thing so let's say it's Q,S

 10. Can you chain implications together?
 That is, if P => Q and Q => R, does that mean P => R?
 Prove that the following is a valid deduction rule: